 Many OWB holsters are pretty bulky, which can cause you to bump your weapon against furniture or other objects in your environment.
 OWB holsters can also be difficult to work around when strapping on a seat belt.

-OWB holsters are a good option for full-size handguns like the Glock 19 ( check here for the best Glock 19 holster ) or one of the best options when looking for the best 1911 holster.
+OWB holsters are a good option for full-size handguns like the Glock 19 ( check here for Glock 19 holster ) or one of the best options when looking for 1911 holster.
 Just be aware that the size of these weapons in an OWB holster can make it pretty hard to effectively conceal them.

 IWB holsters hold the weapon tight against your body, helping to reduce the profile and minimize printing through your clothing.
 This makes it much easier to effectively conceal your firearm.

 However, IWB holsters do have some disadvantages.
 Drawing a weapon that is tucked inside your pants can prove difficult, especially if you are wearing tight or bulky clothing.
 They can also be problematic for inexperienced shooters.
 You will want to practice your draw until you can smooth out the rough spots.